abejfehr/abejfehr.github.io/_posts/2026-04-28-early-impressions-of-chrome.md

 In Chrome, if you have an always-on-top window above the page (like the aforementioned picture-in-picture overlay) and wanted to use the OS' screenshot utilities, you'd have to move the overlay to the side or else it would wind up in the screenshot.

-Plus, if you want to compare the before-and-after of a particular element it's nice to capture the exact bounding box of the div, rather than having to approximately drag a box twice in a row just for the screenshots to not end up the same size as each other.
+Plus, if you want to compare the before-and-after of a particular element it's nice to capture the exact bounding box of the div, rather than having to approximately drag a box twice in a row, just for the screenshots differently sized and hard to compare nicely.

-I think there are Chrome extensions that provide some screenshotting features, but it seems silly not to build this feature right into the browser.
+I think there are Chrome extensions that provide some screenshotting functionality, but it seems silly not to build this feature right into the browser.

 ### Tabs crowd faster